Bringing AI Agents for Troubleshooting

 Opportunity

-Designing Contextual AI guidance at the point of failure
+Provide real-time, in-context guidance right at the point of failure

-Building on prior research and workshops, I uncovered a strategic opportunity to embed Copilot at failure points in the cloud workflow, moments when users were blocked, confused, and uncertain what to do next.
+Building on prior research, I identified a strategic opportunity to embed AI agent (Copilot) at failure points, moments when users were blocked, confused, and unsure what to do next.

-• Contextual — surfaced right when and where the issue occurred
+• Contextual.
+Surfaced right when and where the issue occurs

 Design Process